checkedc/checkedc/tests/dynamic_checking/README.md

 # High-Level Dynamic Check Tests

-These tests all compile and run programs, making sure that their dynamic behaviour includes exiting/stopping when dynamic checks fail.
+These tests all compile and run programs, making sure that their dynamic behavior includes exiting/stopping when dynamic checks fail.

 ## Bounds-checking Tests